New Self-Sponsorship Packages Now Available: Essential & Executive.

 • Seasonal Worker

-If you are unsure which licence type you need, please speak to one of our immigration lawyers.
+If you are unsure which licence type you need, first, please speak to one of our immigration lawyers.
 Based on your immediate and longer-term recruitment needs, we will be able to advise you which licence type is best for your needs.
-We can also assist you in the application process, ensuring you receive a timely decision to enable you to start recruiting overseas workers.
+Furthermore, we can also assist you in the application process, ensuring you receive a timely decision to enable you to start recruiting overseas workers.

 Remember, just because you hold a sponsor licence does not mean you can sponsor an overseas worker for any role.
 You can only sponsor workers for roles listed as eligible for the type of licence you hold.
 Failure to sponsor workers in the correct categories may result in your licence being downgraded, suspended, or revoked.